stevescola/wv_cmm_1_1/README.md

 The "-is_part_of-" from the Locale Header will establish the association with the parent article/Locale to create the geographic hierarchy.

-The files with the data is attached:
+The files with the data is attached

-### Files for Development

 ### Data Location in AWS
 The two data sets for the dashboard are located in AWS